 - Direct blow to the face

-Signs of a broken nose will commonly include the below:
+Signs or symptoms of a broken nose will commonly include the below:

 - Difficulty breathing